epogrebnyak/ru-cities/README.md

 1117 Russian cities with population estimates (as of January 1, 2020) and geographic coordinates.

+## How to use

 ## Files and columns

 1. towns.csv:

 - `city_name`
-- `population` - population Rosstat estimate, thousand people, as of 1.1.2020
+- `population` - city population, thousand people, Rosstat estimate as of 1.1.2020
-- `region_name` - subnational region (oblast, republic or krai)
+- `region_name` - subnational region (oblast, republic, krai or AO)

 To be added (via dadata.ru and OSM):